 The validity of a premarital agreement must be proven in court if it's relevant to the outcome of a contested divorce or probate proceeding.
 A contest can occur when one party, for example, desires spousal maintenance in divorce and challenges the premarital provision eliminating the other spouse's obligation to pay.

-The best way to make sure a court will uphold the terms of a premarital agreement is to do your homework and make sure that every procedural and substantive step is in place and followed appropriately.
+The best way to make sure a court will uphold the terms of a premarital agreement is to do your homework and ensure that every procedural and substantive step is in place and followed appropriately.
 First, a premarital agreement must be in writing and signed by both parties.
-Additionally, a prenup only becomes valid after the marriage takes place, so it doesn't apply to called-off engagements.
+Additionally, a prenup only becomes valid after the marriage, so it doesn't apply to called-off engagements.
 According to the Texas Family Code, a premarital agreement is not enforceable if:

 - The agreement was unconscionable when it was signed, meaning a spouse was not provided a fair and reasonable disclosure of the property or financial obligations of the other party, did not voluntarily waive, in writing, the right to disclosure of the property or financial obligations of the other party, and didn't have adequate knowledge of the property or financial obligations of the other party.